Why Does My Bernese Mountain Dog Smell Bad?

 Although the doggy smell is usually normal and harmless, other causes may need to be addressed.

-If your Berner develops a strong odor suddenly, there is a higher probability that it is a pathological condition that is making the dog smellier than usual.
-A sudden change is often a red flag and it should be evaluated by a veterinarian, espceially if there are other changes in the dog’s health or behavior.
+If your Berner suddenly develops a strong odor, it is more likely to be a pathological condition making the dog smellier than usual.
+A sudden change is often a red flag, and it should be evaluated by a veterinarian, especially if there are other changes in the dog’s health or behavior.

 Skin Infections

 Skin infections are common in dogs.
-Allergies, parasites, fungi, wounds, and hormonal imbalances can cause them.
-A veterinarian would diagnose a skin infection promptly and accurately.
+Allergies, parasites, fungi, wounds, and hormonal imbalances can cause skin infections.
+A veterinarian would diagnose an infection promptly and accurately.

 Some clinical signs, such as scratching, restlessness, and changes in intake and output, may also point to a problem, although they are not always specific to skin health.
-In most cases, medicated shampoos, ointments, and enteral medications treat the infection effectively.
+In most cases, medicated shampoos, ointments, and enteral medications effectively treat the infection.

 Ear Infections